Sabbani-Nandini/SmartTrafficManagementSystem/README.md

 congestion on the roads, emergency vehicles such as ambulances, fire-cars and other vehicles cannot reach on time.
 This results in huge loss of life.
-To tackle these issues up to a great extent we present a solution in this paper.
+To tackle these issues up to a great extent we present a solution in this project.
 This can save their time expansion for reaching the proposed destination and can prevent the loss of human life up to great extent.
 IoT provides a method to tackle these issues by